 Now enjoy that yummy homemade goodness and the satisfaction of watching your loved ones and friends delight themselves in your efforts.

 Even JC can’t resist the finger-licking goodness.
 Okay…I’m definitely hungry now. mmmm….

 Because we love to treat you to all sorts of goodies, we are giving away an ElectroLight to you.
 No worries if you don’t have a fire pit, this tool is perfect for grills and fireplaces too.
 Just fill out the widget below for easy entry.
 Open to U.S. and Canada residents 18 year of age and older.
 (GIVEAWAY CLOSED)

 I hope you’ve enjoyed learning how to make these homemade marshmallow s’mores.
 They sure beat the box store stuff and will leave you feeling good too.
-Do pin and share to inspire others.
+In addition, pin and share to inspire others.

 Up next is the next stage of our backyard makeover.
 See where we started by visiting HERE.
 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!